 We have incurred significant net losses in each reporting period since our inception, have not generated any revenue to date and have financed our operations principally through private placements of our convertible preferred stock.
-Our net loss was \$12.0 million for the year ended December 31, 2019 and \$35.8 million for the year ended December 31, 2020.
-As of December 31, 2020, we had an accumulated deficit of \$53.3 million.
+Our net loss was \$17.5 million for the three months ended March 31, 2021, and as of March 31, 2021, we had an accumulated deficit of \$70.8 million.
 We are still in the early stages of development of our product candidates and have not yet initiated or completed any clinical trials.
 As a result, we expect that it will be several years, if ever, before we have a commercialized product and generate revenue from product sales.
 Even if we succeed in receiving marketing approval for and commercializing one or more of our product candidates, we expect that we will continue to incur substantial research and development and other expenses in order to discover, develop and market additional potential products.